jrabbit/CS112-S12/notes/README.md

  * metaclasses
  * design patterns
  * opengl
+ * state machines
+ * menus

 ## Misc Thoughts
  * game design should probably never be covered really
  * demonstrate whitespace and typo errors early.
 They are the most common and they need to be debugged first.
  * have some homework assignments on debugging.
 Or at least a quick and easy "bonus points" debugging assignments
+ * should pickle be taught at some point to save game objects/state?